Ksani1/Ksani1.github.io/README.md

 <div style="display: flex; align-items: center; padding: 20px; background-color: #f4f4f4; border-radius: 10px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);">
     <img src="Photo.png" alt="Khalil Muhammad" width="150" style="border-radius: 50%; border: 3px solid #0d7377; margin-right: 20px;">
     <div>
+Welcome to My Portfolio
-    Welcome to my portfolio!
-I am a Master’s student in Computer Science at the Illinois Institute of Technology, specializing in data science, machine learning, and business strategy.
-My work focuses on extracting valuable insights from complex datasets and applying these findings to drive business innovation and growth.
+Hello, and welcome to my professional portfolio!
+My name is **Muhammad Khalil**, and I am currently pursuing a Master of Science in Computer Science at Illinois Tech, focusing on full-stack development, data analysis, and cutting-edge technologies.
+I have hands-on experience in both front-end and back-end development, from JavaScript and Python to Flutter and Figma for UI/UX design.

+This portfolio showcases my journey, projects, and expertise across various domains, including cloud computing, big data technologies, and machine learning.
+I’m passionate about transforming complex problems into user-friendly solutions, all while driving innovation and business growth.

+Feel free to explore my work, projects, and experiences.
+Thank you for visiting, and I look forward to connecting!

   </div>
 </div>